-We are developing projects in new geographical locations outside Shenzhen, including Nanchang, Nanning, Xi'an, Harbin and Zhengzhou.
+We are developing and plan to develop projects in new geographical locations outside Shenzhen, including Nanchang, Nanning, Xi'an, Harbin, Zhengzhou and Hefei.
 Our properties under development are different in scale and scope from our completed properties in terms of targeted customers and industry segments.
 For example, we plan to have new trade centers focusing on furniture, motor vehicles and electronics industries in Phase Three of China South City Shenzhen.
 We may not be successful in expanding into the new geographic regions that we target or in developing our new projects.
-In addition, our experience in Shenzhen may not be applicable to Nanchang, Nanning, Xi'an, Harbin or Zhengzhou, or to other provinces and cities where we may develop projects in the future.
+In addition, our experience in Shenzhen may not be applicable to Nanchang, Nanning, Xi'an, Harbin, Zhengzhou or Hefei, or to other provinces and cities where we may develop projects in the future.
 These cities may differ from Shenzhen in terms of the level of economic development, transportation infrastructure, regulatory practices, quality of contractors, business practices and customer tastes, behavior and preferences.
 If we are not able to adapt our business model to other geographical locations, our business and growth prospects would be materially and adversely affected.